 #4: Just be honest.
 Communicate often, and have integrity and truth as your guidelines, even when it’s uncomfortable.

 Honesty is a hard one for a lot of people.
 Many folks act as if all relationships are like two seasoned poker players at a high-stakes table.
-Few people want to cut through the bullshit.
+Few people want to cut through the BS.
 More often than not, both sides are trying to avoid giving a “tell” to the other side of the table.
 That’s not how great work gets done.